vseitner/public-narratives/building_footprints.md

 The building footprints algorithm provides probability maps in a first step (colorful).
 Comparison to existing building stock data shows huge differences.

 ![Bild11](https://github.com/user-attachments/assets/736dfcf6-0de4-429f-95a4-17ee496fdede)

+I'll add a new section on "Next Steps" focusing on the integration with 3D models for comprehensive building stock updates.
+Here's the addition:

+### 3D Building Stock Integration

+The Building Footprints service is evolving toward comprehensive 3D urban modeling by integrating our current 2D detection capabilities with surface and elevation data.
+This advancement will enable:

+* Complete building stock updates with height and volumetric information
+* Detailed 3D city models for advanced urban planning
+* Improved analysis of urban density and skyline changes
+* Enhanced solar potential assessment based on roof geometry

+This integration leverages digital surface models (DSM) and digital terrain models (DTM) to extract building heights and shapes, creating accurate 3D representations of urban environments.
+The resulting models will support more sophisticated applications in urban planning, energy efficiency analysis, and smart city development.

 ## Use Cases
 The Building Footprints service supports various stakeholders: